gpchelkin/scdlbot/README.rst

     env $(grep -v '^#' .env | xargs) python3 -m scdlbot

     # If you've installed package from PyPI into the system,
-    # you can also replace 'python3 -m scdlbot' with pure 'scdlbot'
+    # you can also replace 'python3 -m scdlbot' with only 'scdlbot'

 Deploying to `Heroku <https://heroku.com/>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^